 For new mums, the first weeks after your baby is born can be happy and exciting.
 But it’s also normal to feel anxious and overwhelmed.
-It helps to have some idea of what to expect after the birth, when you leave the birth centre or hospital and when you’re at home with your new baby.
+It helps to have some idea of what to expect after the birth, when you leave the birth centre or hospital, and when you’re at home with your new baby.

-After a hospital birth
+After a hospital or birth centre birth: what new mums can expect

 If you’re both well enough, you might be encouraged to go home earlier.
 If you want to go earlier or stay longer, or you’re not sure, it’s OK to talk with your doctor or midwife.